The Meseta

 419.0 KM to Santiago

 Frómista has plenty of places to sleep, eat, and stock up.
-Some pilgrims carry on, but it’s a solid place to end the day, especially if you want time to take in the church, rest a while, and maybe enjoy a quiet evening by the canal.
+Some pilgrims carry on, but it’s a good place to end the day, especially if you want time to take in the church, rest a while, and maybe enjoy a quiet evening by the canal.

 Albergue de peregrinos de Frómista